When the Universe Answered Back — Contact and the Echo of the Wow! Signal

 |---|---|

-| 21-cm Hydrogen Line | A natural radio emission produced when the spins of a hydrogen atom’s proton and electron flip relative to each other.
-Used widely in radio astronomy to map interstellar gas. |
+| 21-cm Hydrogen Line | A natural radio emission produced when the spins of a hydrogen atom’s proton and electron flip relative to each other — the so-called hyperfine transition.
+This 1420 MHz line is one of astronomy’s most vital tools, allowing scientists to map interstellar hydrogen, trace galactic rotation, and study the large-scale structure of the cosmos. |

-| Big Ear Radio Telescope | A fixed radio telescope operated by Ohio State University from 1963 to 1998; it detected the 1977 Wow!
-Signal. |
+| Big Ear Radio Telescope | A fixed parabolic radio telescope operated by Ohio State University from 1963 to 1998.
+It famously detected the 1977 Wow!
+Signal — a narrow-band transmission at the hydrogen frequency that remains unexplained to this day. |

-| SETI | Search for Extraterrestrial Intelligence — the scientific endeavour to detect evidence of intelligent life beyond Earth, usually by monitoring radio or optical signals. |
+| SETI | Search for Extraterrestrial Intelligence — the ongoing scientific endeavour to detect intelligent life beyond Earth through analysis of radio, optical, and now laser or infrared signals.
+SETI represents humankind’s empirical quest to listen for order within cosmic noise. |

-| Very Large Array (VLA) | A radio observatory in New Mexico consisting of 27 movable antennas; featured in the film Contact. |
+| Very Large Array (VLA) | A radio observatory in New Mexico consisting of twenty-seven movable dish antennas arranged in a Y-configuration.
+Operated by the U.S. National Radio Astronomy Observatory, it performs interferometric imaging of deep-sky sources and features prominently in the film Contact. |

-| Ooty Radio Telescope (ORT) | A 530-metre-long cylindrical radio telescope in Tamil Nadu, aligned with the Earth’s axis for continuous sky tracking. |
+| Ooty Radio Telescope (ORT) | A 530-metre cylindrical parabolic radio telescope in Tamil Nadu, aligned with the Earth’s rotational axis.
+Built in 1970 under Dr. Govind Swarup’s leadership, it can track celestial objects through Earth’s rotation and remains a cornerstone of Indian radio astronomy. |

-| Gauribidanur Radio Observatory | A low-frequency radio facility near Bengaluru, specialising in solar and decametric astronomy. |
+| Gauribidanur Radio Observatory | A low-frequency radio facility near Bengaluru, established in 1976 by the Indian Institute of Astrophysics and the Raman Research Institute.
+It specialises in solar and decametric astronomy, studying solar radio bursts and cosmic background emissions. |

-| Fides et Ratio | Latin for “Faith and Reason” — the idea that belief and rational inquiry can coexist as paths to truth. |
+| Fides et Ratio | Latin for “Faith and Reason” — the classical humanist concept that belief and rational inquiry are not opposites but complementary avenues toward truth. |

 IX.
 Fair Use Notice